Dermatologist Approved Laser Tattoo Removal Is an Option

 So, while laser tattoo removal can work, it takes time and patience, and results will vary based on several factors.

 If you’re interested in undergoing dermatologist laser tattoo removal, you must prepare accordingly.
 Before the procedure, you’ll want to have some food in your system, wear loose clothing, avoid wearing makeup, and don’t take blood-thinners.
 You’ll also want to stay out of the sun for prolonged periods of time well in advance.
-For more information on preparing for your tattoo removal treatment, read this.
+For more information on preparing for your tattoo removal treatment, contact us.

 Premier Dermatology Partners can give you more information regarding laser tattoo removal and other tattoo removal options, as well as help you determine whether these procedures are right for you.
 To learn more about our providers and all the services we offer, contact us today.